Massachusetts Court Records

 How to Find Marriage Records in Massachusetts

 Massachusetts residents may order marriage records by mail, online, by phone, or in person.
+Requesters can apply for a certified copy of a marriage record through any of these methods.
 Online and phone requests for marriage records are available through third-party vendors offering public record searches.
-The RVRS processes mail order requests for marriage records within 30 business days of receiving the request.
+When using the search portal, users must enter details such as the full names of the spouses and, if the exact wedding date is unknown, a date range to help refine the search.
+Providing information for both spouses can help ensure accurate and efficient search results.
+The RVRS processes mail-order requests for marriage records within 30 business days of receiving the request.

 It costs $32 per copy to order Massachusetts marriage records.
 The RVRS offers expedited mail requests for marriage records for a fee of $42 per copy.
 Expedited mail requests are processed and shipped within ten business days of receipt of the request.
 To obtain marriage records by mail, interested persons must fill out the Application for Vital Record Form and pay the fees with a check or money order.
 Send the completed application and fees to: